Kong/docs.konghq.com/app/konnect/analytics/services-and-routes.md

 * A service, including daily requests by status codes for all versions of the service.
-* A service version, including a report of daily requests and status codes.
+* an API product version, including a report of daily requests and status codes.

-For a route, you can [view status codes](#view-performance-for-a-route) for a specified time frame but you can't export a route traffic report through Service Hub.
+For a route, you can [view status codes](#view-performance-for-a-route) for a specified time frame but you can't export a route traffic report through API products.

 If you want to combine multiple services, routes, or applications in one report, see [custom reports](/konnect/analytics/generate-reports/).